stride3d/stride-docs/en/manual/game-studio/settings.md

 TODO: IMAGE

-This section allows you to change the keybinds used in the **Scene editor**.
+This category allows you to change the keybinds used in the **Scene editor**.

 ### Viewport settings